Archomeda/gw2-yolomouse-cursors/README.md

 [tutorial](https://pandateemo.github.io/YoloMouse/help.html) on how to add custom cursors.

-Currently only one variant is available.
-If you want, you can create your own variants by taking the images from the 'originals' folder.
-An easy way to create cursors is by using
+In the 'cursors' folder, you can find different packs.
+If you want, you can create your own pack by taking the images from the 'originals' folder.
+An easy way to create cursor files is by using
 [RealWorld Cursor Editor](http://www.rw-designer.com/cursor-maker).
-If you have created your own variants of the cursors, please share them by submitting a pull request.
+If you have created your own cursor pack, please share them by submitting a pull request.

 Please note that I do not own the copyright of both the original images and the modified ones; the copyright will always belong to ArenaNet.
 I provide these